4 min read

 According to a Zenger and Folkman study, 72% of people when asked what was most helpful in their career, said they thought their performance would improve if their managers would provide corrective feedback.
 Yet, only 5% of people believe their managers provide such feedback.
 Learning to do a difficult conversation well, actually builds trust and respect.

-4. General interactions in the office - This is more for those of you who work in the office - people are watching and assessing all of your leadership behaviours.
+This is for those of you who work in the office - people are watching and assessing all of your leadership behaviours.
 Do you greet people in a friendly manner?
 Do you have a friendly demeanour in general or do you grumble and complain?
 Do you speak negatively about colleagues?

 How you show up works towards how people will trust you.
 Make sure you use positive language and help people feel good about themselves and their day.